 - Purchase the complete Expat Arrivals Germany Guide (PDF)

 The national government only plays a minor role in providing education in Germany and the responsibility for schools mainly lies with individual states (lander).
-Therefore, differences in the curriculum, teaching style and facilities can vary not only between schools but between different areas in Germany.
+Differences in the curriculum, teaching style and facilities can therefore vary not only between schools but between different areas in Germany.

 The German education system accommodates and caters for students with various abilities.
 Beyond the traditional academic subjects of maths, science, geography, history and languages, the German system also provides opportunities for students to study vocational disciplines.